 Checking in to our room was an enjoyable experience.
 The staff were very welcoming and informative explaining the local points of interest, dinner options and breakfast timings for the morning.

-Now the exciting part – our first glimpse of our bedroom.
+Now the exciting part – the first glimpse of our bedroom.
 Watch our video as we open the door.

 Other facilities in the room: